 Tips for Defrosting Chicken Safely

 Patience is going to serve you well when thawing chicken.
-It’s important to follow the processes and time guidelines to ensure your chicken is held at safe temperatures.
+It’s important to follow the processes and time guidelines to ensure your poultry is held at safe temperatures.

-Prevent contamination by cleaning any areas that touched your raw chicken during the thawing process.
+Prevent contamination by cleaning any areas that touched your uncooked chicken during the thawing process.
 Wash hands, dishes, tools, and countertops with hot, soapy water.